-Let’s look at some of the least affectionate dog breeds to have as pets.
 None of these dogs are outright aggressive, but most are for hunting or fighting, which leaves them with natural traits that resemble aggression.
 These hunting and sporting traits cause the dog to have plenty of energy and require plenty of exercise and stimulation.
 These dogs also expect to take orders and follow a strong leader.
-Most of these dogs will not respect a weak or inexperienced leader and will instead become their own boss, which leads to stubborn behavior as well as chewing, barking, biting, etcetera.
+Most of these dogs will not respect a weak or inexperienced leader and will instead become their own boss, which leads to stubborn behavior as well as chewing, barking, and biting.

 We are going to go over each breed and give you some feedback about what to expect from each type and why many people consider them the least affectionate dog breeds.
 Keep reading to find our list of the 10 least affectionate dog breeds, in alphabetical order.